 The social progress South Africa has made over the past two decades is impressive.
 The transition to democracy has of course been a defining feature, and successive governments have implemented policies to increase well-being.
 The expansion of social grants has lifted many South Africans out of absolute poverty.
 This progress has been underpinned by a sound framework for macroeconomic policy.

 South Africa has made impressive social progress over the past two decades, lifting millions of people out of poverty and broadening access to essential services like water, electricity and sanitation.

 The Secretary-General was in Pretoria to present the 2015 OECD Economic Survey of South Africa and hold meetings with several high-level officials.
 He also participated in a meeting on the OECD’s New Approaches to Economic Challenges (NAEC) initiative.

 There are now 42 adherents to the OECD Declaration on Green Growth.
 Lithuania has joined Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the declaration.
-Latest reports are now available on Zambia, Slovak Republic, Slovenia and Korea.
+Latest reports are now available on Zambia, Slovak Republic, Slovenia, Korea and Latvia.

 English, PDF, 556kb

 These ready-made tables and charts provide for snapshot of aid (Official Development Assistance) for all DAC Members as well as recipient countries and territories.
 Summary reports by regions (Africa, America, Asia, Europe, Oceania) and the world are also available.